Stevie1704/aicodec/docs/commands/init.md

 ## Options

+-   **`--plugin <PATTERN...>`**: Define a plugin, e.g., `".ext=command {file}"`.
+This allows you to pre-configure plugins when initializing the project.
+For more details, see [Plugins](../guides/plugins.md).

-This command has no command-line options as it is fully interactive.
+This command is primarily interactive.
 If a `.aicodec/config.json` file already exists, it will ask for confirmation before overwriting it.